google/WebFundamentals/src/content/en/updates/2015/07/measuring-performance-in-a-service-worker.md

 need to be able to understand how service workers affect your page's requests.

-The [Resource Timing](https://w3c.github.io/resource-timing/) and the [User Timing](https://w3c.github.io/user-timing/) API are critcial components in many sites RUM (Real User Monitoring) infrastructure because it lets you understand holistically how all of your users see the performance of your site ([Another use-case is detecting content injection](https://paul.kinlan.me/detecting-injected-content/)).
+The [Resource Timing](https://w3c.github.io/resource-timing/) and the [User Timing](https://w3c.github.io/user-timing/) API are critical components in many sites RUM (Real User Monitoring) infrastructure because it lets you understand holistically how all of your users see the performance of your site ([Another use-case is detecting content injection](https://paul.kinlan.me/detecting-injected-content/)).
 In short, it lets you understand nearly every aspect of every web request made from your site, well, unless you have a service worker or a Web worker.